Navalny’s team calls new protests in Russia for his release

 MOSCOW (AP) — Allies of jailed Russian opposition leader Alexei Navalny, who faces years in prison, are calling for new protests next weekend to demand his release, following a wave of demonstrations that turned out tens of thousands across the country in a defiant challenge to President Vladimir Putin.

-Mass rallies took place Saturday in over 100 cities in what observers said were the largest in years, and Navalny’s supporters urged protesters to keep up the pressure.
+Mass rallies took place Saturday in over 100 cities in what observers said was the largest outpouring of anger in years, and Navalny’s supporters urged protesters to keep up the pressure.

 Navalny strategist Leonid Volkov tweeted Monday for more demonstrations on Jan.
 31 in “all Russian cities. … For Navalny’s freedom.
 For our freedom.
 For justice.”

 During Saturday’s protests, over 3,700 people were detained, according to OVD-Info, a human rights group that monitors political arrests.
 The group said the number was a record in its nine years of work.
-More than 1,400 occurred in Moscow alone — also a record, according to Russian media.
+More than 1,400 detentions occurred in Moscow alone — also a record, according to Russian media.

+Some of those detained were released without charges, but many others faced court hearings.
+In Moscow, courts have handed jail terms ranging from seven to 15 days to at least 30 detainees and fined 64 others.

-Authorities launched more than a dozen criminal investigations in Moscow, St. Petersburg and other Russian cities on charges of inciting unrest, involving minors in illegal activity, violence against police, blocking roads, hooliganism and damaging property.
+Authorities also launched more than a dozen criminal investigations in Moscow, St. Petersburg and other Russian cities on charges of inciting unrest, involving minors in illegal activity, violence against police, blocking roads, hooliganism and damaging property.
 Navalny’s team said Russia’s Investigative Committee also is probing violations of virus-related restrictions.

 Dozens of Navalny associates in various cities were detained in the days before the protests.